 Confer with an Experienced California Family Law Attorney Regarding Your Child Custody Matter

 When a parent who shares the custody of a child wants to move the child to another state it will greatly impair the other parent’s ability to exercise custody rights.
 If your child’s co-parent wishes to move your child to another state it is vital to confer with an experienced California child custody attorney regarding your case.
 Ethan M. Weisinger is a seasoned California child custody attorney who will work diligently to help you protect your custodial rights.
-Mr. Weisinger can be contacted at (925)258-2020 or find us at www.wcfamilyattorney.com to set up a confidential and free meeting to discuss your case.
+Mr. Weisinger can be contacted at (925)258-2020 or find us at www.wcfamilyattorney.com to set up a confidential meeting to discuss your case.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.